splunk/ta_cisco_webex_add_on_for_splunk/package/README.md

 ### Create a Webex Integration
 The Cisco Webex Add-on for Splunk supports OAuth2 Authentication, which allows third-party integrations to get a temporary access token for authenticating API calls.
 Therefore, creating an **Admin-level Webex integration** is required to work along with this Add-on.

-**Note**: The [Meeting Participants](https://developer.webex.com/docs/api/v1/meeting-participants/list-meeting-participants) endpoint requires the `spark-compliance:meetings_read` scope.
-If you need to use **Webex Meetings** Input, the Webex account need to have the **Compliance Officer role** assigned.

-**Only the Webex Meetings Input needs the Compliance Officer role.
-The other two Inputs don’t require your account to have this role.**

 Please follow the following steps to create a dedicated Webex integration for this Add-on.
 Further documentation can be found [here](https://developer.webex.com/docs/integrations).

 1. **Registering your Integration**: